Zirias/xmoji/README.md

 * Emojis with skin-tone variants are grouped again, only the neutral version is shown and right-clicking it shows a fly-out style menu with all available versions.
-* There's also a search tab to find emojis by their name.
+* The search tab allows to find emojis by their name.
+* The history tab shows the most recently used emojis and is automatically persisted.

 ## XResources